 The end product is the same: God's purpose is to fulfill our desires.
 And our purpose is to get what we desire.

-This is what landed us here in the first place
+Is this what landed us here in the first place?

 Such self-absorption is our disease.
 It is the disease of the physical world.
 Just look around.
 Have you ever wondered what's wrong with this world?
 Why there is so much fighting?
 Why there is so much greed?
 Why there is so much bullying going on?
 Why there are wars?
 Why some people are starving while others have so much food they are throwing it away?
 Have you ever wondered why some countries imprison those who stand up politically?